automl/RNAformer/README.md

 # RNAformer

-This repository contains the source code to the paper "RNAformer" and to the workshop paper [*Scalable Deep Learning for RNA Secondary Structure Prediction*](https://arxiv.org/abs/2307.10073) accepted at the 2023 ICML Workshop on Computational Biology.
+This repository contains the source code to the preprint [*RNAformer: A Simple Yet Effective Deep Learning Model for RNA Secondary Structure Prediction*](https://www.biorxiv.org/content/10.1101/2024.02.12.579881v1)  and to the preceding workshop paper
+[*Scalable Deep Learning for RNA Secondary Structure Prediction*](https://arxiv.org/abs/2307.10073) presented at the 2023 ICML Workshop on Computational Biology.

 ### Abstract

-The field of RNA secondary structure prediction has made significant progress with the adoption of deep learning techniques.
-In this work, we present the RNAformer, a lean deep learning model using axial attention and recycling in the latent space.
-We gain performance improvements by designing the architecture for modeling the adjacency matrix directly in the latent space and by scaling the size of the model.
-Our approach achieves state-of-the-art performance on the popular benchmark datasets and even outperforms methods that use external information.
-Further, we show experimentally that the RNAformer can learn a biophysical model of the RNA folding process.
+Traditional RNA secondary structure prediction methods, based on dynamic programming, often fall short in accuracy.
+Recent advances in deep learning have aimed to address this, but may not adequately learn the biophysical model of RNA folding.
+Many deep learning approaches are also too complex, incorporating multi-model systems, ensemble strategies, or requiring external data like multiple sequence alignments.
+In this study, we demonstrate that a single deep learning model, relying solely on RNA sequence input, can effectively learn a biophysical model and outperform existing deep learning methods in standard benchmarks, as well as achieve comparable results to methods that utilize multi-sequence alignments.
+We dub this model RNAformer and achieve these benefits by a two-dimensional latent space, axial attention, and recycling in the latent space.
+Further, we found that our model performance improves when we scale it up.
+We also demonstrate how to refine a pre-trained RNAformer with fine-tuning techniques, which are particularly efficient when applied to a limited amount of high-quality data.
+A further aspect of our work is addressing the challenges in dataset curation in deep learning, especially regarding data homology.
+We tackle this through an advanced data processing pipeline that allows for training and evaluation of our model across various levels of sequence similarity.
+Our models and datasets are openly accessible, offering a simplified yet effective tool for RNA secondary structure prediction.

 ## Reproduce results